devilqueenlove/BookMyWebs/README.md

 3. Set up Firebase
    - Create a Firebase project at [firebase.google.com](https://firebase.google.com)
-   - Enable Email/Password and Google authentication
+   - Enable Email/Password and Google authentication in the Authentication section
    - Set up Firestore database with appropriate security rules
    - Create a `src/firebase/config.js` file with your Firebase configuration: